 In many cases the global bandwidth limit will be utilized to limit a client’s traffic to the internet, but clients will still need to access internal LAN resources without a bandwidth limit.
 Traffic shaping rules can be configured to ignore the global bandwidth limit for routed traffic.

 In this example, we will assume a global bandwidth limit of 1024 Kbps down and 512 Kbps up.
 There are two VLANs configured on the MX, but we do not want to limit the bandwidth between clients on VLAN 2 (192.168.2.0/24) and VLAN 3 (192.168.3.0/24).
 We will create a new traffic shaping rule using Custom expressions to exclude traffic that has a destination IP address in VLAN 2 or 3.
-Browse to Security appliance > Configure > Traffic shaping > Traffic shaping rules (or, for MR access points, Wireless > Configure > Firewall and Traffic Shaping > Traffic shaping rules):
+Browse to Security & SD-WAN > Configure > SD-WAN &Traffic shaping > Traffic shaping rules (or, for MR access points, Wireless > Configure > Firewall & Traffic Shaping > Traffic shaping rules):

 Note: Traffic shaping rules are processed first to last.
 Care should be taken to make sure more specific rules are placed at the top of the rule list.
-Rules can be arranged by clicking on the move pointer and dragging the rule above or below another rule.
+Rules can be arranged by interacting with the move pointer and dragging the rule above or below another rule.

 Two custom expression entries have been added to the following rule: